-I recently wrote “Tips On Starting a Business Blog” and mentioned using summation posts as they were simple to do and help to grow your network.
+I recently mentioned using summation posts as they were simple to do and help to grow your network.
 Since then I have been asked a few times to explain what they are in more detail and how do I do them.
 I enjoy doing Summation posts and find them simple so here I hope to explain more about them and hopefully convince more people into doing them.
-They are also called cataloguing, collation or curator posts.
+They are also called cataloging, collation or curator posts.

 What is a Summation Post?

 It is a blog post that groups a few other posts together on a given subject – a collection of posts so to speak.
 They would be posts that are helpful and useful to read on that particular subject.
 You can choose it to be any length really but bear in mind that it means a lot of reading so I normally limit to around 10 posts but it would be your choice.

 As a blog writer then I’m sure you must be a blog reader too.
 Every time you read a blog that you like, save it for your summation post.
 You don’t necessarily have to know the subject of your summation post at this point – you are just saving posts you like.
 There are several ways to save the posts – I save mine to my Pinterest boards, therefore, filling those up plus creating a pool of posts to dip into when needed.
 Using Pinterest boards also makes it easy to separate the different subjects if you read a varied amount – for example, I have Twitter, Facebook, Ebooks, Blog Writing, Pinterest etc. It is also very quick to do.
 If you don’t use Pinterest then you can save to your bookmarks or even just on a word document.
 I have heard that Pocket is useful for saving posts you like too.

 If you have it in your mind that you will be doing a Summation post in the near future on a particular subject then look out for posts on Twitter or Facebook or wherever – use a search column on Twitter to catch them.
 This can be done gradually unless you prefer putting them all together in one search.

 How do I list them on my post?